 Attach it with wood screws.

 In this step, to make the backboard, grab the 21-⅞” piece that you cut from 1×4 boards.
 Place it vertically on the top shelf at the edge of the backside.
 Secure it with wood screws.

 For this last step, we are going to mount the power strip sidewise.
 Mount it to the side where you made the hole to route the power cord.

 To mount the power strip, first, make two marks on the side piece of the shelf maintaining the distance between the two mounting holes of the strip.

 Then drill two #6 ¾” screws through each of the marks.
 Don’t drill the screw-down fully as we are going to use them to hang the power strip.

 Now it’s your turn!

-Give yourself a break now and then start building your cordless drill storage with battery station.
+Give yourself a break now and then start building your cordless drills storage with a charging station.

 It shouldn’t take you more than one and a half hours to complete all the steps (total 11 steps that I’ve written down here).